zephsinx/modtools/README.md

-# Twitch User ID Lookup

-A simple web tool to look up Twitch user IDs by username using the Twitch API and OAuth authentication.
+# Mod Tools

+A collection of lightweight web tools designed to assist streamers and moderators with channel management.
+Currently featuring a Twitch User ID lookup utility, with additional moderation tools in development.

 ## Features

 - Log in with Twitch (OAuth)
 - Enter a Twitch username to retrieve the corresponding user ID
+- Designed to be easily extended with additional moderation tools

 ## Setup